Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 The Log Analytics service applies throttling when the request rate is too high.
 Limits, such as the maximum number of rows returned, are also applied on the Kusto queries.
 For more information, see [Query API](https://docs.microsoft.com/azure/azure-monitor/service-limits#la-query-api).

-If you're executing a batch logs query, a throttled request will return a `LogsQueryError` object.
+If you're executing a batch logs query, a throttled request will return a `ErrorInfo` object.
 That object's `code` value will be `ThrottledError`.

 ### Metrics data structure